 When the phrase “leisure class” comes to mind, most people picture private jets, large mansions, and vast family fortunes.
-They envision people who hold careers as an investment banker, surgeon, or tax lawyer.
+They envision people who hold careers as an investment banker, surgeon, or high priced lawyer.
 In short, the general conception is that the leisure class comprises an exclusive group and reflects an unattainable status.
 This is patentably false.
 For one, any person who has a passive income that exceeds their expenses can join the leisure class.
 Secondly, as illustrated by my experiences, the group is far from exclusive.

 An immigrant to the United States, I arrived two decades ago in this country with little money and a mediocre education.
 After a brief search, I found work in a grocery store that served a diverse ethnic community.
 The store was independently owned and had carved out an ethnic niche in the area, but it was also poorly managed and could not make substantial profits.
 I was assigned to shelf cans, boxes, and other products.
-The job paid minimum wage.

 After a few years of work, I had saved some money and the store had continued to decline.
 The owners were looking to sell, and a friend and I pooled our entire resources and went for the purchase.
 After acquiring the store, we sought to revolutionize our layout, change our cost structures, and bring in more high-margin foods.
 The store soon became profitable and prosperous.
 We then bought another store nearby.